JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 ### Backup websites

 1. https://github.com/goclone-dev/goclone

 > MIT | Website Cloner - Utilizes powerful Go routines to clone websites to your computer within seconds.

 ---

 ## Conclusions

+I have added here: https://github.com/JAlcocerT/Docker/tree/main/SelfH

+The docker stack im using right now :)

 You can start with a Pi SBC and a SSD drive: